TheWizard4166/Pong-Love/README.md

 ### With exe

-If using a windows system, just run the game.
-I've not tested it on windows so your results may vary
+If using a windows system, just double click the exe file.
+I've not tested it on windows so your results may vary, but it should work.

 ### With .love